 Curving in graceful arcs 70 miles along the Chukchi Sea is Cape Krusenstern National Monument, one of America’s most remote treasures.
-The monument encompasses coastal plain dotted with sizable lagoons and backed by gently rolling limestone hills.
+The monument encompasses coastal plains dotted with sizable lagoons and backed by gently rolling limestone hills.
 The treeless landscape of the cape provides wide-sweeping views across the horizon.

 Located only 10 miles northwest of Kotzebue, Cape Krusenstern is composed of five large lagoons and many smaller lakes that dot a wide coastal plain of wet tundra.
 Further inland, rolling hills topped by dry tundra are connected by large areas of tussock grass.
 Permafrost underlies the entire monument.
 In summer, wildflowers color the beach ridges and nearby hills.

 Weather is a central concern to those planning to visit the park at any time of year.
 Summer temperatures on the coast are usually in the low 50s to mid-70s, with an occasional period of 80s or 90s in the interior.
 Winds average 8 to 12 mph, but 50 to 70 mph winds commonly accompany storms and produce extremely low and dangerous wind chill factors.
 Summer days are long, almost without darkness; winter days are short, with very little daylight.
 Winter visitors will experience snow, near freezing temperatures, and long periods of clouds and wind.

 The 540,000-acre monument is an unusual archaeological site for the Arctic: 114 beach-sand ridges adjacent to Krusenstern Lagoon contain artifacts dating back more than 5000 years from every known indigenous occupation of North America.
 Shifting sea ice, ocean currents, and waves formed the ridges, each new one being used in succession by indigenous peoples for their hunting camps.